rickardlindberg/rickardlindberg.me/writing/agdpp-introduction/index.markdown

 But I have enjoyed creating some simple games in the past, like a Tetris clone and some kind of Asteroids.

-I actually was able to restore an old copy of one of my Tetris games, and make it work.
-It was written using Python and Pygame (which I also plan to use for this game).
+I was actually able to restore an old copy of one of my Tetris games.
+It is written using Python and Pygame (which I also plan to use for my new game).
 I just needed to make a few small adjustments to make it work with Python 3.
 This is what it looks like:

 <center>
 ![Intro screen of my Tetris game.](tetris1.png)